jdd1260/react-kit/README.md

-# react-kit
+# preact-kit
-react-kit is designed to eliminate hassle and speed development when starting a new React + Redux project - all the setup is handled for you.
+preact-kit is designed to eliminate hassle and speed development when starting a new Preact + Redux project - all the setup is handled for you.
 You are also provided with a script to generate new components (including actions, reducers, and tests), saving you time wasted re-writing boilerplate.

 The project builds off the structure provided by [create-react-app](https://github.com/facebookincubator/create-react-app), but comes with more setup done for you and additional tools.
-Simply [fork](https://help.github.com/articles/fork-a-repo/) this repository and start developing!
+But unlike create-react-app, this sets you up with the leightweight [Preact](https://preactjs.com/) framework.Simply [fork](https://help.github.com/articles/fork-a-repo/) this repository and start developing!

 ## What’s Included?

 Your environment will have everything you need to build a modern single-page React app:

-* [React](https://facebook.github.io/react/) is the JavaScript framework this project is designed around.
+* [Preact](https://preactjs.com/)is the JavaScript framework this project is designed around.
 * A script to generate new components for you.
 * JSX, and ES6 syntax support.
 * Language extras beyond ES6 like the object spread operator.